HavvaBillor/Digital_Oscilloscope_Based_FPGA/README.md

 ## Obtained Waveform

-Below is a sample of the waveform captured and displayed by the oscilloscope:
+Below is a sample of the waveform captured and displayed by the ADC:

 ![Image](https://github.com/user-attachments/assets/2715b21e-2928-4406-a5b7-bb14b34c3a6c)